 The OSCE Representative on Freedom of the Media calls for charges agains Eren Keskin to be dropped.

 Eren Keskin is a prominent human rights defender and lawyer in Turkey.
-She is the vice-president of the Human Rights Association (İHD).
+She is the Co-Chair of the Human Rights Association (İHD).
 She is also the founder of the Legal Aid Bureau against Sexual Harassment and Rape in Custody.

 In 1995, Keskin was convicted for using the word “Kurdistan” in a newspaper article, and spent 6 months in prison.
 During her time in prison, she met many women who were systematically subjected to strip searches, sexual assault, and rape in detention.
 In 1997, together with Jutta Hermans, she co-founded the project “Legal Aid For Women Who Were Raped Or Otherwise Sexually Abused by National Security Forces”, to expose abuses of women in detention.
 Currently her work includes legal work at the “Legal Assistance Office against Sexual Abuse and Rape in Detention”, which she founded.